Adrianf118/Figgys-Chat/README.md

   3. Run server file
   4. Then add clients to the server by running the clients file and follow the promps on the terminal and gui

-Its easiest to run this on the terminal
+Its easiest to run this on the terminal.